andrewharmellaw/andrewharmellaw.github.com/_drafts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 $$ = a^4 + 2a^2b^2 - 2a^2b^2 + b^4 = $$

 Can we see a pattern from here?
-We could take things back to the difference-of-sqaures is we can jiggle powers round a little
+We could take things back to the difference-of-squares is we can jiggle powers round a little

 $$ = a^4 + 2a^2b^2 + b^4 - 2a^2b^2 = $$